 An irreverent and snarky look at what makes America great.
 If I can't be funny, at least try to be interesting...

 Weapons Of Mass Destruction In Iraq -- Hey, we invaded Iraq in 2003 after the US government said Iraq had weapons of mass destruction.
 Many in the Bush administration government also said they were involved in the 9/11 attack against the US.
-Never mind that France, Germany, New Zealand and others in the Western alliance strongly opposed our intervention stating there was no evidence of weapons of mass destruction; the US felt they had evidence to the contrary (or that is what they wanted US citizens to believe).
-We may have destroyed a country and killed many people, a country that's still trying to rebuilt itself.
-Never mind that we also created a very unstable Middle East but we have to regularly feed the Military Industrial Complex.
-Look, we can still military equipment to Saudi Arabia, so isn't that a good thing?
-One must also realize that American flags and red white and blue clothing sales increased post war which helped Bush's economy not to mention our increased patriotism.
+Never mind that France, Germany, New Zealand, and others in the Western alliance strongly opposed our intervention stating there was no evidence of weapons of mass destruction; the US felt they had evidence to the contrary (or that is what they wanted US citizens to believe).
+We may have destroyed a country and killed many people, a country that's still trying to rebuild itself.
+Never mind that we also created a very unstable Middle East but we have to regularly feed the Military-Industrial Complex.
+Look, we can still military equipment in Saudi Arabia, so isn't that a good thing?
+One must also realize that American flags and red white and blue clothing sales increased post-war which helped Bush's economy not to mention our increased patriotism.

 Shouldn't The US Support Israel Unconditionally? -- The United States is great because we give Israel about 5-6 billion dollars in subsidies annually while we give many of their Arab neighbors a paltry sum in comparison.
 Hey, let's look at the facts; it's the Holy Land and we have to keep Evangelicals and Conservatives in the States happy.
 Remember, there are many more Christians and Jews in the United States versus an Arab population so doesn't the subsidy discrepancy makes sense from a lobbying perspective?
 Yes, Israel is not always a bastion of democracy and they are violating an agreement by building in the West Bank but let's not forget that, according to the Christians, that's where their King was born many years before.
 Let's also not forget that many conservative and some liberal Jews in the US supports the Israeli policy regardless of Israel's behavior or their current political party.
 Isn't it logical that one's religion or ethnicity may dictate how much support you have for your fatherland?